Syazwan Yusoff

-Muhammad Syazwan bin Yusoff (born 17 April 1992) is a Malaysian footballer who plays as a goalkeeper.
+Muhammad Syazwan bin Yusoff (born 17 April 1992) is a Malaysian footballer who plays as a goalkeeper for Kelantan WTS.

 Club career

 Kelantan FA

 Born in Morak, Tumpat, Syazwan started his career with Kelantan President's Cup team in 2010.
 He was the first choice of his team in every match besides Judtanna Eh Put another goalkeeper.
 He was registered for Kelantan senior squad as the third goalkeeper by Kelantan's coach, M. Karathu during 2011 season.
 In season 2012, he was selected as the second goalkeeper behind Khairul Fahmi Che Mat after Mohd Shahrizan Ismail having 6-month suspended from Malaysian football.

 Melaka United

 In December 2015, Syazwan joined Malaysia Premier League club Melaka United on loan from Kelantan FA until the end of the season.
 Syazwan made his debut for the club in the League Cup against Sime Darby F.C. playing at the Selayang Stadium.
 That match end up draw 2–2.
 Syazwan became regular member of Melaka United's first team during the 2016 season.